woossi0/suite/docs/usermanual/source/sysadmin/jvm/index.rst

 You may wish the verify the version of Java you are currently using.

-.. warning:: It is possible to have multiple versions of the JRE installed, so just running ``java -version`` may not accurately reflect the version of the JRE being used by Boundless Suite.
+.. warning:: It is possible to have multiple versions of the JRE installed, so just running ``java -version`` may not accurately reflect the version of the JRE being used by Boundless Server.

 To confirm the version of Java used: